psychobunny/nodebb-plugin-category-info/README.md

 This plugin also serves as an example on how to serve modified/custom templates.
 You could replace an individual block within a template and serve that.
 This way your plugin can be future-proofed to changes made in and around that file in later NodeBB releases.

-## TODO

-* Need a configuration in control panel to modify the amount of topics to be shown per category.
-Either that or show a random amount?

 ## Screenshots